-This is the Alpha Lambda chapter's fourth mental health awareness run benefiting the National Alliance on Mental Illness (NAMI).
+This will be the Alpha Lambda chapter's fourth mental health awareness run benefiting the National Alliance on Mental Illness (NAMI).
 Outrace the Stigma began in 2017 to raise awareness about mental health and the resources available at North Carolina State University and the greater Triangle area.

 NAMI is a non-profit that raises awareness and provides essential education, advocacy, and support groups at no cost for people living with mental illness and their loved ones.
 NAMI addresses the mental health needs of our community, replaces stigma with understanding, and helps thousands of families and individuals each year.

 Approximately 1 in 5 adults in the United States, or 43.8 million adults, experience mental illness in a given year.

 Omega Phi Alpha is a national service sorority with 30 chapters across the United States.
 Omega Phi Alpha's motto is "Today's friends, tomorrow's leaders, forever in service."
 Our permanent project has been mental health since 1971, chosen by our late National President Susan Terzian.
 This project is extremely important to our chapter, and we are focusing on bringing awareness around the issue of mental health in the greater Raleigh area.

 Awareness surrounding mental health is important to the sisters of Omega Phi Alpha for many reasons.
 To show you why we are so passionate about this cause, we collected some responses from our sisters about why they choose to participate in this race.

 "I run to bring awareness to mental health and stop the stigma that surrounds mental illness.
 Mental health affects everyone, whether you are struggling yourself or know someone who is.
 Outrace the Stigma brings together the entire community to remind us that no one is fighting alone, but we are in this together to support and uplift one another!"